-And that’s only one stop on your journey through Baja Sur, which Rare Finds has happily nicknamed A Whale Crawl because it will take you into the space of – and at times touching! – not 1 but 4 of these leviathans in just 7 days!
+And that’s only one stop on your journey through Baja Sur, which Rare Finds has accurately dubbed ‘ A Whale Crawl’ because it will put you into the space of – at times in touching range of – not 1 but 4 types of leviathans in just 7 days!

 The whales sing all day long but it’s only when the boat motor noise dies down after dark that you can actually hear them.
-On a boat, watching the sunset, the whales songs coming up from the underwater hydrophone… imagine!
+On a boat, watching the sunset, the whalesong ring eerily from the underwater hydrophone!

 Moving north to La Paz, meet the Whale Sharks.
 Paddling hard with your fins, you might just be able to keep up with him.
-You get so close that you could reach out with your hand and touched him.
+You get so close that you could reach out with your hand and touch him.
 He is mag-nificent!
-Safe (they have no teeth!) and awe-inspiring!
+He may be the biggest fish in the sea, but with no teeth and gentle nature, he is awe-inspiring!